 Don your fancy gear for The Chelsea Flower Show

 Every year, a corner of London blooms to life in a spectacle known as the Chelsea Flower Show.
 Some of the horticultural highlights include cutting-edge flower displays teamed with beautifully designed gardens, and plenty of shopping options for floral fanatics.
 If it’s the science of gardening you’re more interested in, then The Discovery Zone in the Great Pavilion is the place to discover the latest developments in horticultural science.
 It’s no surprise that the world’s most prestigious flower show also brings together people dressed to the nines in their best fits, so make sure to come dressed to impress (florals, nature inspired accessories, you get the drill).
-This year, for the first time, they’ll have a ‘No Adults Allowed Garden’, a dedicated area exclusive for kids to explore.

-The Chelsea Flower Show | WA | Chelsea | 21st – 25th of May 2024
+The Chelsea Flower Show | WA | Chelsea | 20th – 24th of May 2025

 Get your flower fix at Belgravia in Bloom

 With spring in full swing, London blooms even brighter with the return of Belgravia in Bloom in May.
 This colourful flower festival, Floral Fun and Games, is a free event in West London that showcases pretty, eye-catching flower displays adorned around the neighbourhood’s streets, boutiques, cafes and restaurants.
 It coincides with the RHS Chelsea Flower Show, but this event is free; you simply have to stroll around the area to enjoy it.
 Visitors can also make the most of special offers and experiences, including free gifts and themed menus, available in venues all around the neighbourhood.
+We’d go early as the crowds can get busy in the afternoons.

 Celebrate Cinco de Mayo around the city

-Whether you want to sample some of the best mezcal Mexico has to offer, or you simply want to see the night away with more tacos and tequila than you can count on two hands, there’s plenty of ways to celebrate Cinco De Mayo in London.
+Whether you want to sample some of the best mezcal Mexico offers, or you simply want to see the night away with more tacos and tequila than you can count on two hands, there’s plenty of ways to celebrate Cinco De Mayo in London.
 Pop along to Tigre Tacos to try some of the best Mexican fare in the city, or pop along to a Mexican Bottomless Bingo or a Latin Music Festival taking place throughout May.

 Head to one of the city’s many festivals